bombshell-dev/docs/README.md

 ## Integration with bomb.sh

-This documentation is designed to be integrated with the bomb.sh website.
-The content in this directory will be pulled into the `/docs/clack/` route in the bomb.sh repository.
+This documentation is designed to be integrated with the `bomb.sh` website.
+The content in this repository is deployed to the `docs.bomb.sh` subdomain and proxied through `bomb.sh/docs/`.
+Because of this, this site is developed and deployed using `/docs/` as a path prefix.

+> [!IMPORTANT]
+> When adding internal docs links, be sure to include the `/docs/` prefix!

 ## Local Development

-To preview the documentation locally, you'll need to clone the bomb.sh repository and set up the integration.
-Follow these steps:
+To preview the documentation locally, clone this repository, install the dependencies with `pnpm`, and run the local development server.
+This site is intentionally developed independently of the main `bomb.sh` website.

-1. Clone the bomb.sh repository
-2. Set up the integration to pull in this documentation
-3. Run the development server

-See the bomb.sh repository for more detailed instructions on local development.